 4. Use a good shampoo and conditioner

-I tried a lot of different hair products and read a lot of different reviews.
-I found that a shampoo and conditioner for fine hair and decided to give it a go.
-I used a hair mask for fine hair once a week – I put it on in the shower and leave it for 10 minutes before rinsing it out.
+Try to use a good quality shampoo and conditioner for a few months.
+Also use a deep conditioner once a week – put it on in the shower or bath and leave it on for at least 10 minutes before rinsing it out.
 Sometimes I just use it on the ends of my hair if they are feeling a bit dry and this really seems to help.
 For everyday use I always use John Frieda shampoo and conditioner as I find this really suits my hair type.

 5. Use less Heat

 Try to limit the amount of heat you use on your hair.
 I love my hairdryer and straighteners and won’t leave the house without straight hair, but I have tried to limit heat styling to every other day.
 I also a leave-in heat treatment which leaves my frizzy hair much smoother and straighter.

 A good diet is especially important if you are breastfeeding as you need to make sure your body is getting the right amount of nutrition.
 I found drinking more water helped both my skin and hair – I think I was getting dehydrated from not drinking enough while breastfeeding.